yiming-kang/rnaseq_pipe/README.md

 	Design table columns, i.e. subgrouping samples for DE anlaysis.
 Each of those columns are named in the following fashion:

-	`[DESCRIPTOR1:VALUE1-...-DESCRIPTORm:VALUEm]DESCRIPTORm:VALUEmi-VALUEmj`
+	`[DESCRIPTOR_1:VALUE_1-...-DESCRIPTOR_m:VALUE_m]DESCRIPTOR_n:VALUE_n1-VALUE_n2`

-	More specifically, any values with the corresponding descriptors in `[]` are the controlled conditions, and `VALUEmi` vs `VALUEmj` are the sample subsets to be compared as described as `DESCRIPTORm`.
+	More specifically, any values with the corresponding descriptors in `[]` are the controlled conditions, and `VALUE_n1` vs `VALUE_n2` are the sample subsets to be compared as described as `DESCRIPTOR_n`.
 For example, `[TREATMENT:37C-TIME_POINT:90m]GENOTYPE:gene1-gene2` standards for comparsing two sample subset with different genotypes `gene1` and `gene2`, while all other experiment conditions are controlled at growth temperature of 37C and acquiring sample 90 minutes after induction.
 To make your own design subgroup, create a column name as described above, and put 0s and 1s for the respective sample subsets to be compared.